Micrixalus elegans: Habitat and conservation

 Its natural habitats are tropical moist lowland forests and rivers.
 It prefers damp leaf litter by fast-flowing forest streams.

 This species was for a long time only known from the holotype, which is probably lost.
 However, it was rediscovered in 2010 and found to be relatively common; the small adult size of this species might have led researchers to mistake them as juveniles of another species.
-Classified as "data deficient" before its rediscovery, the species is now know from several localities, some of them in or near protected areas.
+Classified as "data deficient" before its rediscovery, the species is now known from several localities, some of them in or near protected areas.

+Diet and nutrition

+The typical diet of Micrixalus elegans is a mixture of crickets, roaches, and mealworms.